-The Scottish Government has developed a Rural Community Mapping Tool to assist communities: http://crtb.sedsh.gov.uk/crtb/

-\On 1st April 2019, Forestry Commission Scotland became part of Scottish Government, with the regulatory agency named Scottish Forestry and the land management agency Forestry and Land Scotland.
+The Scottish Government has developed a Rural Community Mapping Tool to assist communities: http://crtb.sedsh.gov.uk/crtb/ From 1st April 2019, Forestry Commission Scotland became part of Scottish Government, with the regulatory section named Scottish Forestry and Forest Enterprise named Forestry and Land Scotland.

-Carrick Windfarm - Community Investment
+Clauchrie Windfarm - Community Investment

 Proposed Investment structure

-Interested Community Organisations who decide to invest will need to form a single Community Vehicle to channel their investment.
-The Community Vehicle will be the entity that administers the community benefit fund and would also have the opportunity to invest in the operational wind energy generation element of the development, on behalf of all the interested Community Organisations.
+Interested Community Organisations should combine to form a single Community Vehicle to channel their investment.
+The Community Vehicle should be either a limited company or a limited liability partnership.
+The Community Vehicle will be the entity that administers the community benefit fund and would also have the opportunity to invest in the operational windfarm, on behalf of all the interested Community Organisations.

+The Community Vehicle can: